leon4rd/test/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.